mdranger/chain3j/docs/source/transactions.rst

 -------------------------------------

 In the Ethereum test environment (testnet), the mining difficulty is set lower then the main environment (mainnet).
-This means that you can mine new Ether with a regular CPU, such as your laptop.
+This means that you can mine new Mc with a regular CPU, such as your laptop.
 What you'll need to do is run an Ethereum client such as Geth or Parity to start building up reserves.
 Further instructions are available on the respective sites.